DinaGala/computor-v2/USAGE.md

 # Computor v2 - Usage Guide

-A command interpreter in Python that supports rational numbers, complex numbers, matrices, and polynomial equation solving.
+A command-line mathematical REPL written in Python.
+It supports exact rational arithmetic, complex numbers (with the literal `i`), matrices, single-argument functions, a small equation solver, plotting, and a set of useful built-in functions.

 ## Installation